In another section a discussion of room modes and examples of how different sources performed in a specific

 monopoles can excite the DC mode.
 The difference in this behavior means that monopoles can cardioids can benefit from room

 pressurization effects where as a dipole can not.
-In fact, if a dipole woofer is placed and orientated so as to excite as many room
+In fact, if a dipole woofer is placed and orientated so as to excite as many room modes

-excitation of modes.
+modes.
 Further discussion of room pressurization may be found here.

 Building the Room SPL